LegitTalon/you-must-be-so-good-at-math/README.md

 But I want to _do_ stuff.

-> Let' make purity do stuff.
+> Let's make purity do stuff.

 ## Understanding map